 In India alone, an estimated 63 million people have hearing impairments.2

-India has also served as the home of our “Shruti” program.
-In India alone, an estimated 63 million people have hearing impairments.2 One of the causes, middle-ear infection, can be treated to prevent the disability, yet many individuals don’t have access to healthcare.
-Medtronic, working with both local and international partners, created a program to raise awareness of this issue, offered free community screenings and set up a referral pathway for patients in need of treatment.
-Nearly 115,000 people have been screened by this program, and we have identified ear infections and/or hearing loss in more than 43,000 people.
+India has also served as the home of Shruti, a social business initiative within Medtronic Labs.
+In South Asia alone, an estimated 131 million people have hearing impairments.2 One of the causes, middle-ear infection, can be treated to prevent the disability, yet many individuals don’t have access to healthcare.
+Harnessing the power of technology and partnerships, Medtronic Labs launched Shruti to address the spread of chronic ear infections and associated hearing loss through awareness, diagnosis, and treatment in underserved populations.
+To date, over 600,000 people have been screened and over = 15,000 have received affordable treatment for identified ear conditions and/or hearing loss through the ENT partner sites.

 In Brazil — which was estimated to lose $49 billion due to premature deaths associated with heart disease, stroke, and diabetes in the last 10 years3 — we’re working with local government officials, leading physicians, emergency care personnel, and hospital systems to put into place the appropriate infrastructure to provide optimal care for heart attack patients.
 In a program called “LATIN” (Latin America Telemedicine Infarct Network), Medtronic is working with key stakeholders to develop localized protocols and educate both cardiologists and emergency care physicians on the most appropriate care pathway for STEMI patients before they arrive at the hospital through the use of telemedicine technology.
 Coupled with a large-scale public education initiative to better inform the community, the LATIN program has trained 1,000 healthcare personnel and reduced STEMI mortality by 12 percent in just one year.
 We’re now in the process of replicating the program in geographies where similar care issues are present, including Colombia and Mexico.